First-order phase transitions in Twin Higgs models: Introduction

 In the first scenario, we revisited the parameter space of the TH model with an unspecified UV completion (we refer to this scenario as UV agnostic TH) and found a new region where the naturalness can be combined with viable SM Higgs phenomenology, which was not considered in many previous analyzes~\cite{Katz:2016wtw, Fujikura:2018duw}.
 The FOPT can be present only in this new region which is characterized by hard $\mathbb{Z}_2$ breaking and negative $\mathbb{Z}_2$-preserving but $SU(4)$-breaking quartic coupling.

-In the second scenario, we found FOPTs induced by heavy twin leptons for some range of twin lepton Yukawa couplings.
-In a supersymmetric UV completion of this scenario, we found that light sleptons can induce even stronger FOPT.
-In some part of parameter space the EW symmetry is not restored for temperatures up to above 1~TeV.
-The presence of FOPT and EW symmetry non-restoration up to high temperatures, may have important implications for baryogenesis.
+In the second scenario, we found FOPTs induced by $\mathbb{Z}_2$ breaking introduced by heavy twin leptons for some range of twin lepton Yukawa couplings.
+In a supersymmetric UV completion of this scenario, we found that light sleptons can induce even stronger FOPT because they enlarge the barrier through which the tunneling proceeds.
+For very large values of the Yukawa couplings the EW symmetry is not restored for temperatures up to above 1~TeV.